taimoormughall/taimoormughall/README.md

 ## 🔍 What I Do

 ### **AI & ML Integration**
-- LLM integration (OpenAI APIs, proprietary conversational engines like with offline models for data security)
+- LLM integration (OpenAI APIs, proprietary conversational engines with offline models for data security)
 - Building conversational flows, automation agents.
 - OCR pipelines using Tesseract/PaddleOCR and more such OCR techniques.
 - NER for structured data extraction.